NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 Having a large number of member zones in a single RRset may cause the RRset to be too large to be conveyed via DNS messages which make up a zone transfer.
 Having the zones uniquely tagged with the `<m-unique-N>` label ensures the list of member zones can be split over multiple DNS messages in a zone transfer.

-The `<m-unique-N>` label also enables the state for a zone to be reset. (see #zonereset) As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone MUST remain the same.
+The `<m-unique-N>` label also enables the state for a zone to be reset. (see (#zonereset)) As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone SHOULD remain the same.

 The CLASS field of every RR in a catalog zone MUST be IN (1).